 Should I Use Rocket Mortgage Instead of Another Lender?

 - If speed and convenience are your top priorities

 - Rocket Mortgage might be just the ticket

 - But know that putting in a little time to shop around for a home loan

 - Could save you a lot of money and provide a great ROI, even if it takes a tad longer

 Of course, I think there will always be a place for traditional face-to-face correspondence in the mortgage world seeing how important and complex it is for most folks.

 And like other tech-based solutions, Quicken Loans Rocket Mortgage will only be successful if borrowers’ answers are honest and accurate, much like a standard home loan application.

 At the end of the day, it’s recommended that you still shop around as opposed to taking the easiest route to a mortgage.
-While the application process might be faster, savings thousands for even a few hours more work seems like a no-brainer.
+While the application process might be faster, saving thousands for even a few hours more work seems like a no-brainer.